hadeedji/kilo/README.md

 an exact copy of either, and I'm once done with the tutorial I may add more features.

-## TODO
-- Improve the scrolling situation, make it consistent

 ## References
 - [antirez/kilo][1]
 - [Build Your Own Text Editor][2]